 Yes, you may take food and drinks on the train that are bought on the property.
 Both depots have snacks and some fresh-made food options for purchase.
 The gift shop had some nostalgic candy I hadn’t seen since I was a kid.

 Hill City’s High Liner Eatery is located next to The 1880 Train (and run by the same company).
 It’s an excellent restaurant inside a World War II-era heavyweight hospital car and is open Memorial Day through Labor Day.

 Adults can purchase a glass of wine to enjoy on the train.
 Check out the “hobo meal” for the kids.
-Cleverly wrapped in a red bandana it includes a sandwich, fruit cup, a small snack, and a drink for a reasonable price.
+Cleverly wrapped in a red bandana it includes a sandwich, a fruit cup, a small snack, and a drink for a reasonable price.

 Are There Bathrooms on the Train?